No. 17 Penn State escapes No. 18 Iowa 30-24 with late stands

 Iowa: The Hawkeyes have lost three straight years to Penn State and five straight overall in the series, but they are still very much in contention to win the Big Ten West.

 Penn State: The Nittany Lions had lost their last two home games, to Ohio State and Michigan State, by blowing fourth-quarter leads.
-By hanging on, they dodged their first three-game home skid since 2015.
+They last lost three straight at home in 2015.
+Penn State has played four straight games decided by six points or fewer for the first time since 1894.

 "One of the good things about today was we were able to come out on the positive end of one of these games," McSorley said.